Frequently Asked Questions

 How many treatments will I need?

 Because our laser hair reduction technology only destroys hair follicles that are in the active growth phase, multiple treatments will be necessary.
 The number of treatments required also depends upon other factors including (but not limited to) skin color, hair color, and coarseness of hair.
 Normally, a series of six to eight laser hair removal treatments (with each treatment every 4-10 weeks depending on the area of treatment) is recommended for best results.
-However, all skin types are different and you may require more or fewer than six treatments.
+However, all skin types are different and you may require more or fewer than eight treatments.

 What's the deal with treating eyebrows?